2014 New York Mets

 The Mets managed to regroup after that tough start, even though OF Juan Lagares hit the disabled list just as Chris Young was about to come off.
 Reclamation project Jose Valverde was anything but shut-down as he took over for Parnell as closer, but did pick up a win and a pair of saves over the next two weeks.
 The Mets made it to .500 (7-7) with a 9-0 win over the Atlanta Braves on April 15th, then on April 21st were above the mark for the first time at 10-9 thanks to a 2-0 win over the St. Louis Cardinals.
 The winner in both games was Jenrry Mejia, who after years of injuries was finally pitching like the top prospect who was the youngest player in the majors when he had made his debut back in 2010.
 But the Mets were anything but young, as grizzled veteran newcomers such as Kyle Farnsworth (38), Bartolo Colon (41) and Daisuke Matsuzaka (33), in addition to the 36-year-old Valverde, were given prominent roles on the mound.
 There was also a lot of experience on the field, as Chris Young and free agent signee Curtis Granderson were both over 30, while the 40-year-old Bobby Abreu was called up from AAA in late April.

 On May 26th, the Mets fired hitting coach Dave Hudgens and replaced him with minor league hitting instructor Lamar Johnson.
 They also released veteran reliever Jose Valverde that day following a series of poor performances.
 On July 8th, the Mets recorded the 4,000th win in franchise history when they defeated the Braves, 8-3, behind Jacob deGrom.
-On August 14th, they set an obscure franchise record by losing their 11th straight home game to the Nationals, 4-1.
+On August 14th, they set an obscure franchise record by losing their 11th straight home game to the Nationals, 4-1 for the most consecutive losses at home against one team.

 Awards and Honors